 Prohibition was enacted with the 18th Amendment to the U.S. Constitution.
 It was ratified by 36 states in January of 1919 and went into effect the following year.
-To this day, it is the only constitutional amendment that has ever been repealed by another amendment (the 21st Amendment).
+To this day, it is the only constitutional amendment that has been repealed by another amendment (the 21st Amendment).

 The Mob Didn't Do It All

 One of the biggest misconceptions of the Prohibition era is that the mob controlled all of the liquor supplies.
-While The Outfit, Al Capone and mobsters in other major metropolitan areas did control a considerable amount of alcohol in their territories, the majority of the production and trafficking was done by individuals.
+Chicago's the "Outfit" and Al Capone, and other mobsters in major metropolitan areas did control a considerable amount of alcohol in their territories.
+However, the majority of production and trafficking was done by individuals.

 The "Real McCoy"

-The term "The Real McCoy: came out of this era.
-It is attributed to Captain William S. McCoy who facilitated most of the rum running via ships during prohibition and would never water down his imports, making his the "real" thing.
+The term "The Real McCoy" came out of the Prohibition era.
+It is attributed to Captain William S. McCoy who facilitated most of the rum running via ships.
+He was known for his integrity and would never water down his imports, making his the "real" thing.

-It was on December 5th, 1933 that the 21st Amendment was ratified and Prohibition ended.
+It was on December 5th, 1933 that the 21st Amendment was ratified and Prohibition officially ended.
 This day has since been known as Repeal Day though it wasn't the first day Americans were able to legally drink.

 On April 14, 1933, the Beer Revenue Act took effect, which allowed the sale of 3.2 percent ABV beer and wine.
-The first legal bottle of beer produced by Washington's Abner Drury Brewery was delivered to President Roosevelt at the White House shortly after midnight on April 14, 1933 and stored in the President's pantry because he was still asleep.
+The first legal bottle of beer produced by Washington D.C.'s Abner Drury Brewery was delivered to President Franklin D. Roosevelt at the White House shortly after midnight on the 14th.
+It was stored in the President's pantry because he was still asleep.

-Dewar’s Scotch - the first legal whisky to arrive in the U.S. - hit New York’s South Street Seaport docks the moment the law was put into action.
-Joseph Kennedy, Sr. (JFK’s father) happened to be the US agent for the brand.
+Dewar’s Scotch was the first legal whisky to arrive in the U.S. It hit New York’s South Street Seaport docks the moment the law was put into action.
+Joseph (Joe) Kennedy, Sr. (JFK’s father) happened to be the U.S. agent for the brand.

-Many people have suggested that Joseph Kennedy was a bootlegger (which he may or may not have been), but what he really was, was the owner of a company named Somerset Importers.
-Somerset owned the exclusive rights to import Dewar’s Scotch and Gordon’s Gin, and right before repeal, Somerset stocked up.
-Big time.
+Many people have suggested that Joe Kennedy was a bootlegger, and he may or may not have been.
+What is known is that he was the owner of a company named Somerset Importers.
+Somerset owned the exclusive rights to import Dewar’s Scotch and Gordon’s Gin, and right before repeal, the company stocked up... big time.
 Once Prohibition was over, they sold the premium liquors for a hefty profit, and Joe was a rich man.